DuskSwan/Deep-Learning-Project-Template/README.md

 │   └── inference.py   - this file contains the inference process.
 │
 │
-├── layers              - this folder contains any customed layers of your project.
-│   └── conv_layer.py
-│
 │
 ├── modeling            - this folder contains any model of your project.
 │   └── example_model.py